2 year part-time study

 Plus 1 credit point course elective or specialisation unit

-Plus 1 credit point postgraduate elective from anywhere across the University
+Plus 1 credit point from any level 7 electives from anywhere in the university.

 Intakes by location